Meromorphic vector bundles on the Fargues--Fontaine curve: Sheaves of categories

 \section{Sheaves of categories}

 Throughout the body of the text, we used the sheafification construction in $\CatexE$.
 This appendix has two purposes: 1) to justify why the $\infty$-category $\CatexE$ is presentable and compactly generated so that sheafification is well defined and 2) to collect some general categorical statements pertaining separated presheaves that were used in the above.
 We start with the second purpose.
 For the rest of the appendix we let $\calT\in \{\Perf\!, \PSch\}$.
+More generally, we can work with a site $\calT$ that has all finite limits and such that every covering sieve $\calU\subseteq \calT_{/X}$ contains a covering sieve generated by a single element $U\to X$.
+Clearly both sites, $\Perf$ and $\PSch$, satisfy the hypothesis.

 Recall that given a complete $\infty$-category $\calC$ and a presheaf $\calF\in \calP(\calT,\calC)$ we say that $\calF$ is a sheaf if for every object $X\in \calT$ and every covering sieve $\calU\subseteq \calT_{\!/X}$ the natural map